liviapopper/jads_DCiA2023_group3/README.md

 You can see our pipeline in this picture:
 ![Pipeline_flow](https://github.com/liviapopper/jads_DCiA2023_group3/blob/pipeline/Pipeline_flow.jpg)

-Here you can find the [dashboard.](https://github.com/liviapopper/jads_DCiA2023_group3/blob/pipeline/Dashboard_v1.pbix)
+Here you can find the [PowerBI dashboard.](https://github.com/liviapopper/jads_DCiA2023_group3/blob/pipeline/Dashboard_v1.pbix)

 ### Scripts order: